opensafely-core/ehrql/DEVELOPERS.md

 nature of query model reprs.
 To help with this there is some tooling, and a process to follow:

- * Copy the `population`, `variable` and `data` arguments from the example that Hypothesis displays and paste them into a new file.
+ * Copy the `dataset` and `data` arguments from the example that Hypothesis displays and paste them into a new file.
 (Don't worry about stripping indentation or trailing commas here.)

  * Run the command:
    ```